 In my last post I showed you how I made an inexpensive curtain rod and finals.
-This post is the tutorial for how I made the no-sew drapery panels.
-I also found some creative unconventional ideas for rods and hooks that I linked to at the end of this post.
+This post is the tutorial for how I made the no sew drapes and or curtains that are hanging from that rod and finials.
+I used fabric yardage, but you can use flat sheets.
+You can find them sold separately for a few dollars a piece at Walmart.

-Since I wanted to use the decorative metal rings my friend Karen gave me I had to use drapery hooks to hang my panels from the rod.
-To make sure the top heading of my fabric panel was stable or had something to push drapery hooks into – I made a finished edge with a 1 1/2” ribbon encased in the hem.
+I used decorative metal rings along with basic drapery hooks to hang my panels from the rod.
+To make sure the top heading of my fabric panel was stable or had something to push drapery hooks into – I made a finished edge with a 1-1/2” ribbon encased in the hem.
 This give the hooks something to grab onto and keeps the top of the panel looking crisp – not floppy.

 Directions for using Decorative Rings and Drapery Hooks